microsoft/dotnet/README.md

 The dotnet repository is the starting point to engage in and learn about .NET open source projects from [Microsoft](http://microsoft.github.io) and the [.NET Foundation](http://dotnet.github.io).
-You can read the more detailed [Introduction to .NET Open Source](http://blogs.msdn.com/dotnet) on the .NET blog.
+You can read the more detailed [.NET Core is Open Source](http://blogs.msdn.com/b/dotnet/archive/2014/11/12/net-core-is-open-source.aspx) on the .NET blog.

 ## Finding .NET Open Source Projects

-There are several open source .NET projects from Microsoft on GitHub and
+There are several open source .NET projects from Microsoft on GitHub and CodePlex, including:
-CodePlex:

 * [ASP.NET 5](https://github.com/aspnet/home)
 * [EntityFramework](https://github.com/aspnet/EntityFramework)